 Information on your visit - such as the full URL clickstream to, through and from our Website (including date and time), length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs) and methods used to browse away from the page.

 We keep this information anonymous as much as possible to protect your privacy.

 Information we receive from other sources.

-- to notify you about changes to our products and services and to keep you informed about our fees and charges; and
+To notify you about changes to our products and services and to keep you informed about our fees and charges;

 4. Sharing your information